sage-code/eve/manual/structure.md

 exit if condition;
 ```

-**using quit**
+**using over**

-This is a way to release all locked resources and stop the application session.
+This is a way to release all locked resources and terminate the application session.

 **Example:**
 ```
-** using when prefix condition when condition do quit;
+** using when prefix condition when condition do over;
 done;

 ** using if postfix condition
-quit if condition;
+over if condition;
 ```

 **Read next**: [Syntax Overview](overview.md)